Does Mounjaro affect pregnancy?

 Can you take Mounjaro while breastfeeding?

-Again, this hasn’t been directly tested, so the safest answer here is no. We don’t know how much of the drug is likely to get into your breast milk, nor how this would impact the baby.
+Again, this hasn’t been directly tested, so the safest answer here is no. We don’t know how this would impact the baby.
 We also don’t know whether it’s likely to have any effect on milk supply.

-It’s possible that the consequences would be minimal.
-The active molecule in Mounjaro is probably too large to enter breast milk in large quantities, and the baby is unlikely to absorb it well.
-But since we don’t have a full picture of the risks, it’s definitely best to err on the side of caution.
+However, the active molecule in Mounjaro is probably too large to enter breast milk in large quantities, and the baby is unlikely to absorb it well.
+But since we don’t have a full picture of the risks yet, you shouldn’t take Mounjaro if you’re breastfeeding.

 Does Mounjaro affect your menstrual cycle?